 One fifth of employees in the Netherlands are flex workers07 June 2012, by Carly Blair

-The number of employees with flexible contracts in the Netherlands is growing continually.
+The number of employees with flexible contracts in the Netherlands is growing continually, according to Statistics Netherlands.
 Between 2001 and 2011, the proportion of flex workers grew from 13 to 18 percent.
 The number of flex workers is highly sensitive to the current economic situation, and the majority of flex workers are young.

 When the economy is performing poorly, employees with flexible contracts are the first ones to lose their jobs.
 During the period from 2004-2007, the economy grew and the number of flex jobs grew more dramatically.
 The economy shrank in 2009 and the number of flex workers decreased in turn.
 However, the number of flex jobs declined less rapidly than in previous years.